What is the UCI World Cup?

 Yes, Telenet is the Sponsor of the UCI World Cup series and is a cable and communications company from Belgium.
 Telenet is in charge of the television production and will transmit a video feed around the world.
 We have been informed by the UCI that NBC Sports Network has indicated they intend a full digital broadcast plus a 2 hour linear broadcast of the world cup.
 The UCI will also stream the event on their youtube chnnel and Telenet will provide a global feed for interested networls world wide.

-I’m a cyclist and I want to race in the non-World Cup events on Friday and Sunday.
+I’m a cyclist and I want to race in the non-World Cup events.
 When can I register?

 What is a Fondo?
 What is a Gravel Grinder?